 - Diastolic pressure – the pressure in your blood vessels in between heartbeats.

 When the pressure at which your blood travels around your body increases, it starts to damage artery walls in the form of small tears.
 As blood travels through the artery, bad cholesterol attaches itself to the tears and over timebuilds up making the artery narrow and harder for blood to pass through.

 The restriction of blood can cause the heart to work harder and can lead to an enlarged left ventricle, which is the part that pumps the blood to the rest of the body.
 This can also put you at a high risk of having a heart attack, heart failure and sudden cardiac death.

-Althoughit is not exactly clear on what causes high blood pressure, there are several things that can increase your risk;
+Although it is not exactly clear what causes high blood pressure, several things can increase your risk.